russelljohnson95/MSM_Modeling_and_MCMC/README.md

 * **Spring_mass_Damper_mcmc_parallel:** This is the _main_ script that sets up and then calls the MCMC algorithm to run.
 It will also plot some of the results afterwards.

+* **Spring_mass_Damper:** If you want to generate new reference data, this script that will generate kinematics for the mass-spring-damper system.
+In this script, you can set up the "true" parameters of the system, and simulate the oscillation of the mass over a set period of time.

 * **deriv:** A function that finds the derivative of a time series trajectory, used to find velocity from position data of the mass.

 * **effective_sample_sizeCalc:** A script that calculates the R-hat and effective sample size of the MCMC results.